Devocalization

-Devocalization (also known as ventriculocordectomy or vocal cordectomy, and when performed on a dog debarking or bark softening) is a surgical procedure where tissue is removed from the vocal cords.
+Devocalization (also known as ventriculocordectomy or vocal cordectomy; when performed on a dog debarking or bark softening; when performed on a cat demeowing or meow softening) is a surgical procedure where tissue is removed from the vocal cords.

 Indications and contraindications

 Devocalization is usually performed at the request of an animal owner (where the procedure is legally permitted).
 The procedure may be forcefully requested as a result of a court order.
 Owners or breeders generally request the procedure because of excessive animal vocalizations, complaining neighbors, or as an alternative to euthanasia due to a court order.

-Contraindications include negative reaction to anesthesia, infection, bleeding, and pain.
+Risks of the procedure include negative reaction to anesthesia, infection, bleeding, and pain.
 There is also the possibility that the removed tissue will grow back, or of scar tissue blocking the throat – both cases requiring further surgeries – though with the incisional technique the risk of fibrosis is virtually eliminated.

 Effectiveness

 The devocalization procedure does not take away a dog's ability to bark.
 Dogs will normally bark just as much as before the procedure.
 After the procedure, the sound will be softer, typically about half as loud as before, or less, and it is not as sharp or piercing.
-So while the procedure does not stop barking or silence the animal completely, it is effective in reducing the sound level and sharpness of the dog's bark.

 Most devocalized dogs have a subdued "husky" bark, audible up to 20 metres.